Differential Equations

 Frobenius method refers to the method where we assume the solution of a differential equation to be analytic, i.e. we can expand it as a power series:

-Substituting this into the differential equation, we can quite often derive recurrence-relations by grouping powers of and solving for
+Substituting this into the differential equation, we can quite often derive recurrence-relations by grouping powers of

 .